Acousmodules

 Can they be used in a Dolby Atmos production?

-Dolby Atmos Composer Essential free plugins can be used to convert and encode them.
+Dolby Atmos Composer Essential free plugin to encode them in ADM.

 Why so many channels?